alexandre-vllt/Resume-Public/Readme.md

 ## Project 5 Mechanical Design Project : Automatic Carrot Peeler

 This project, completed as part of the Mechanical Construction II course at EPFL, involved the design and development of a fully mechanical carrot-peeling machine.
 The goal was to create a reliable, ergonomic, and safe device that minimizes the effort required from the user while optimizing peeling speed and efficiency.

+## Project 6 : Billiard Motion Analysis System

+This project focuses on the automated analysis of a French billiards game using a combination of C, MATLAB, and LabVIEW.
+The system processes a sequence of images to detect, track, and analyze the trajectories of billiard balls, identifying rebounds, collisions, and determining whether the player scored.

+The C program handles low-level image processing — extracting pixel data and identifying ball positions based on color segmentation.
+MATLAB scripts perform trajectory reconstruction, interpolation of missing data, and visualization of ball paths and collision points.
+Finally, the LabVIEW interface orchestrates the workflow, calling the C and MATLAB components while providing a user-friendly visualization and error-handling environment.

+This project demonstrates strong skills in multi-language integration, image processing, signal analysis, and system automation, showcasing the ability to combine embedded programming and graphical environments to solve a real-world physics-based problem.

+## Project 7 : Autonomous Vehicle